 That said, the foundations for a happier life are absolutely in place.
 Working conditions are excellent, everyone earns a living wage, and Norway's mountains, fjords and epic coastline offers so much incentive for enjoying a healthier, outdoors lifestyle.

 If you believe in paying tax in return for public services and a better society, don't want to eat out all the time, are not a party animal, and enjoy an outdoors lifestyle, then you may well find that Norway is indeed the happiest place on earth!

 Norway has a relatively small population – just over 5 million people – so immigration has the potential to have a major impact on the country.

-More so than say a person moving to the United Kingdom – population 65 million – or the United States – population 325 million.
+Much more so than say a person moving to the United Kingdom, where the population 65 million.
+Or even a person moving to the United States, where the population is more than 325 million.